nietiadi/svm4r/README.txt

 3.generate_all_data.sh: generate all data

 current_job:
-Download ctlrp and make runable according to the rows of the csv file, create input files for ctl-rp;
+Download ctlrp and make it runable according to the rows of the csv file, create input files for ctl-rp;